 Virgin Mobile, the pay-as-you-go carrier owned by Sprint Nextel Corp.
-(S), plans to open its first 10 retail stores tomorrow in Chicago, aiming to profit from the iPhone’s expansion into the prepaid wireless market.
+(S:US), plans to open its first 10 retail stores tomorrow in Chicago, aiming to profit from the iPhone’s expansion into the prepaid wireless market.

 Pay-as-you-go companies, which let customers get mobile- phone service without credit checks and long-term contracts, are trying to reinvigorate the market by offering the iPhone and other popular smartphones.
 The industry has seen its growth slow in recent years, hurt by major carriers rolling out better phones and more flexible payment plans.